Tadoba Tiger Safari 2026: Best Time, Zones & Booking Guide

 Frequently Asked Questions About Tadoba Safari

-Tiger sighting probability reaches 70% during peak season (February-May) when wildlife concentrates at waterholes, though encounters depend on zone selection and timing.
+Tiger sighting probability reaches 70% during peak season (April–May) when wildlife concentrates at waterholes.
+April–May is now considered the prime window as waterholes dry up and tigers become more visible and predictable.
+Encounters depend on zone selection and timing.

 Moharli and Kolaracore zones consistently deliver high sighting rates due to resident tiger territories and strategic waterhole positioning accessible during morning safaris.